 If you have never attended one of my sessions previously, you can check out a Weekly Mastery Lecture for only $20.
 Simply register using the registration form above, or get in touch by emailing Jacob@Math315.com – you’ll be glad you did!

-Full 8-Week Membership: prepay for the entire set of 8 sessions and get the lowest price ever offered for the MATH 315 sessions.
-Each session is $35, for a total of $280; ~$17/h for everything you need to master the material and succeed in your class.
+Full Weekly Membership: prepay for the entire set of 7 sessions and get the best price for the Math 315 sessions: $280 for everything you need to master the material and succeed in your class.

-My goal in offering this lowest price is to encourage students to join the sessions early, so that they can establish a strong foundation right from the start so they will be less stressed for the final and do better in the class, overall.
+My goal in offering this lowest price is to encourage you to join the sessions early, so that you can establish a strong foundation right from the start so you’ll be less stressed for the final and do better in the class, overall: take advantage & register right away!

-- Individual Sessions: $50/session, subject to space.
-Cancellations must be made min.
+- Individual Sessions: $65/session, including all relevant notes; subject to space; cancellations must be made min.
 48h prior to the session.
 For additional information, get in touch using the contact form, above.

 Everything You Need to Know About Mcgill MATH 315: The Long View